 This will download the files in html.txt to the current directory (option '-i' reads the urls from the specified file).

-Preferrably, you should also use option '-c', which continues unfinished downloads instead of starting a fresh download of the whole file (this is only supported at SurfSara at the moment!):
+Preferrably, especially when downloading large files, you should also use option '-c'.
+This will continue unfinished earlier downloads instead of starting a fresh download of the whole file (this is only supported at SurfSara at the moment!):